-Approved June 2019
+Approved June 2022

-- 1.1 The Board has been established to enable the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Commissioner") to: - a) Provide governance and oversight of delivery of the Fire and Rescue Plan and Integrated Risk Management Plan (IRMP). - b) Support alignment of the activities of the Essex County Fire and Rescue service with the Essex Vision, Essex Emergency Services Collaboration Vision and other public sector transformation and collaboration programmes across greater Essex. - c) Recommend to the Commissioner any collaboration agreements considered to be in the interests of the efficiency or effectiveness of one or more fire and rescue services, taking into account the existing collaboration agreements and other arrangements for co-operation to which the parties under consideration are committed; the desirability of the parties under consideration taking a consistent approach in making such agreements and other arrangements, and the opportunities available to the parties under consideration to make such agreements and other arrangements. - d) Be the primary advisor to the Commissioner on the Integrated Risk Management Plan. - e) Provide strategic oversight of the Medium Term Financial Plan and recommend to the Commissioner the use of the Service's reserves. - f) Recommend to the Commissioner the annual budget for the Service and the annual Council Tax precept relating to the fire and rescue service to be recommended to the Essex Police, Fire and Crime Panel. - g) Approve in principle and provide strategic oversight of the key policies and strategies governing the work of the fire and rescue service, including agreeing the Fire and Rescue Plan to be recommended to the Essex Police, Fire and Crime Panel and agreeing in principle the Integrated Risk Management Plan (IRMP), prior to formal approval by the Commissioner.. - h) Provide strategic oversight of the capital programme, receiving reports from the Assets Sub-Group as required. - i) Approve as appropriate the progression of project bid proposals recommended to the Commissioner. - j) Agree in principle the annual Strategic Assessment of Risk (subject to formal approval by the Commissioner) and advise on the management of strategic risks facing the Essex County Fire and Rescue Service. - k) Agree the annual Statement of Assurance to be recommended to the Essex Police, Fire and Crime Panel. - I) Provide strategic oversight of operation of and benefits delivered by, and receive an annual report from, EFA (Trading) Ltd.
+- 1.1 The Board has been established to enable the Essex Police, Fire and Crime Commissioner Fire and Rescue Authority ("the Commissioner") to: - a) Provide governance and oversight of delivery of the Fire and Rescue Plan and Integrated Risk Management Plan (IRMP). - b) Support alignment of the activities of the Essex County Fire and Rescue service with the Essex Vision, Essex Emergency Services Collaboration Vision and other public sector transformation and collaboration programmes across Greater Essex. - c) Recommend to the Commissioner any collaboration agreements considered to be in the interests of the efficiency or effectiveness of one or more fire and rescue services, taking into account the existing collaboration agreements and other arrangements for co-operation to which the parties under consideration are committed; the desirability of the parties under consideration taking a consistent approach in making such agreements and other arrangements, and the opportunities available to the parties under consideration to make such agreements and other arrangements. - d) Be the primary advisor to the Commissioner on the Integrated Risk Management Plan. - e) Provide strategic oversight of the Medium-Term Financial Strategy and recommend to the Commissioner the use of the Service's reserves. - f) Recommend to the Commissioner the annual budget for the Service and the annual Council Tax precept relating to the fire and rescue service to be recommended to the Essex Police, Fire and Crime Panel. - g) Approve in principle and provide strategic oversight of the key policies and strategies governing the work of the fire and rescue service, including agreeing the Fire and Rescue Plan to be recommended to the Essex Police, Fire and Crime Panel and agreeing in principle the Integrated Risk Management Plan (IRMP), prior to formal approval by the Commissioner. - h) Provide strategic oversight of the capital programme, including approval annually of the Portfolio of Change to be delivered by the Portfolio Management Board, receiving reports from this board as required. - i) Approve as appropriate the progression of project bid proposals recommended to the Commissioner. - j) Agree in principle the annual Strategic Assessment of Risk (subject to formal approval by the Commissioner) and advise on the management of strategic risks facing the Essex County Fire and Rescue Service. - k) Agree the annual Statement of Assurance to be recommended to the Essex Police, Fire and Crime Panel. - I) Receive additional reports from the Essex County Fire and Rescue Service's Senior Leadership Team (SLT) and its sub-boards as appropriate.

-- m) Receive additional reports from the Essex County Fire and Rescue Service's Senior Leadership Team (SLT) and its sub-boards as appropriate. - n) Commission additional reports via the Chief Fire Officer / Chief Executive as appropriate. - 1.2 The Strategic Board has no executive powers, other than those specifically delegated in these Terms of Reference. - 1.3 The Terms of Reference of this Board will be reviewed on an annual basis.
+- m) Commission additional reports via the Chief Fire Officer / Chief Executive as appropriate. - 1.2 The Strategic Board has no executive powers, other than those specifically delegated in these Terms of Reference. - 1.3 The Terms of Reference of this Board will be reviewed on an a biennial basis.